 Armed with the necessary security clearances, and a big assist from a few insiders with the requisite knowledge, from 1987 – 1991 I delved into the secret records that allegedly documented the technical conclusion that the United States would need to keep testing nuclear weapons indefinitely to ensure their safety and reliability, and discovered that these conclusions were actually distortions and outright lies.
 This work helped pave the way, in October 1992, for Congress to legislate an end to nuclear testing, and the moratorium begun at that time has persisted to this day.

-It was during this period that I first came into contact with NRDC, which was then and remains exceptional among mainstream US environmental organizations for its commitment to ending the nuclear weapons threat to humanity and the natural world.
+It was during this period that I first came into contact with NRDC, which was exceptional among mainstream US environmental organizations for its commitment to ending the nuclear weapons threat to humanity and the natural world.
 Indeed, NRDC had emerged as a path-breaking source of carefully documented public information on the operations and polluting environmental impacts of the nation’s vast, and then largely still secret, nuclear weapons enterprise, and on the nuclear arsenals and weapons complexes of other nations.
 NRDC’s unprecedented collaborative verification experiments with the free-thinking scientific advisers around Soviet President Gorbachev became a featured component of my efforts within the Congress to legislate an end to nuclear testing.

 I joined NRDC as a senior research associate in the Nuclear Program in June 1991, and spent the next 8 years visiting Russia, China, Japan, India, Pakistan, France, and other countries rounding up support for a Comprehensive Test Ban Treaty (CTBT) – which President Clinton signed in September 1996 -- and seeking to contain the proliferation and environmental consequences of the disintegration of the Soviet nuclear “gulag archipelago,” which I witnessed firsthand.
 Entire “secret cities” of nuclear scientists and technicians were subsisting on meager incomes and growing beets and potatoes to survive as the world they had once known fell apart, and Russian criminal gangs prospered in politics and business in the new “Wild East.”